Satya007satyam/clone/README.md

 # clone
-It is the close of websites
+It is the replica of websites